 In order to fully understand the value of a black diamond, it is important to first understand what they truly are, how they are evaluated, and what to look out for when making a purchase.

-How Do They Get Their Color?
+How Do Black Diamonds Get Their Color?

 Most colored diamonds are formed due to irradiation (green), lattice defects (red, pink), or chemical impurities such as nitrogen (yellow), hydrogen, and boron (blue).
 But black diamonds get their colors from millions of tiny inclusions that spread throughout making the stone appear dark.
 These masses are called "carbonados."

-There are however treated and enhanced diamonds.
+There are however treated and enhanced black diamonds.
 These man-made stones have often been treated with radiation or high temperatures to give them color uniformity, depth, and shine.
 Today, most black diamonds on the market are in fact artificial, and are generally more affordable than their natural counterparts.
 It is therefore important to always be wary of what you are purchasing.

-Certification & Grading
+Black Diamond Certification & Grading

 When considering a purchase (or a sale) it’s always better to get the stone graded.
 A diamond grading is the thorough evaluation of the gem’s attributes, aka the 4Cs.
-This will allow you to determine the overall quality of the diamond, if it is natural or treated, as well as if there are any defects present that can ultimately affect its value.
+This will allow you to determine the overall quality of a black diamond, if it is natural or treated, as well as if there are any defects present that can ultimately affect its value.

-As with any kind of naturally colored diamond investment, it is recommended that you purchase a stone with a certification from a renowned gemological institution such as the GIA, IGI, and AGS.
+As with any kind of naturally colored diamond investment, it is recommended that you purchase a black diamond with a certification from a renowned gemological institution such as the GIA, IGI, and AGS.
 This will not only ensure you of your diamond’s quality, but it will also make the selling process much easier (if you ever wish to liquidate your investment.)

 - A simple cut (preferably with 16 facets)